-- To start your appeal, you (or your representative or your doctor or other prescriber) must contact us. - Of the section of - If you are asking for a standard appeal, make your appeal by submitting a written request. - If you are asking for a fast appeal, you may make your appeal in writing or you may call us at the phone number shown in Chapter 2, Section 1 (How to contact us when you are making an appeal about your medical care or part D prescription drugs). - We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form, which is available on our website. - You can also submit an appeal through our secure website for members, InTouch.
+- To start your appeal, you (or your representative or your doctor or other prescriber) must contact us. - For details on how to reach us by phone, fax, or mail, or on our website, for any purpose related to your appeal, go to Chapter 2, Section 1, and look for the section called How to contact us when you are making an appeal about your medical care or Part D prescription drugs. - If you are asking for a standard appeal, make your appeal by submitting a written request. - If you are asking for a fast appeal, you may make your appeal in writing or you may call us at the phone number shown in Chapter 2, Section 1 (How to contact us when you are making an appeal about your medical care or part D prescription drugs). - We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form, which is available on our website. - You can also submit an appeal through our secure website for members, InTouch.
 Click "InTouch Login" at the top of our plan website (www.Medicare.PacificSource.com) to register or access your account.
 There are two ways you can access our online appeal and grievance forms (1) From the Tools menu, choose "File Appeal or Grievance."
 (2) From the Quick Links box, choose "File Appeal or Grievance." - An online form will appear for you to fill out.
 The form has two sections, one is for appeals (Tab 1) and the other is for grievances (Tab 2).
 Fill out the section that applies to your situation.
 After you have completed the form(s) click "Submit" to submit your request to the plan for review.
 Follow up notices will be sent to you by mail (or phone call for expedited reviews). - You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request for a coverage decision.
 If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal.
 Examples of good cause for missing the deadline may include if you had a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal.